Please follow the links below for complete information on each of our listed studies. Studies are listed alphabetically.

 The purpose of this project is to address serious and ongoing challenges related to adherence to public health recommendations known to reduce the risk of Sudden Unexpected Infant Deaths.

-The Study of Attitudes and Factors Affecting Infant Care Practices (SAFE)
+The Study of Attitudes and Factors Effecting Infant Care Practices (SAFE)